Greene and Greene: Charles S. Greene House and Studio

-In 1923, Charles built the Charles S. Greene House and Studio, an American Craftsman style home and studio on Lincoln Street south of 13th Avenue in Carmel, from used brick he acquired from a demolished hotel in nearby Pacific Grove.
-He also used roof tiles leftover from the James House project.
+In 1923, Charles built the Charles S. Greene House and Studio, an American Craftsman-style home and studio on Lincoln Street south of 13th Avenue in Carmel.
+Materials included used brick from a demolished hotel in nearby Pacific Grove.
+He also used roof tiles left over from the James House project.
 The exterior walls of the studio are set in a modified Flemish cross bond with stylized interior carvings.

 The arched teak front door is held in by a frame of brickwork.
 The windows are arched bottle-glass openings.
-The walls are colored with a mixture of sand and combined into the plaster, as was done in the James House.
+The walls are colored with a mixture of sand combined into the plaster, as was done in the James House.
 Charles added patterns to the plaster from handmade woodblock stamps in the shape of flowers, leaves, and shells.

 Charles used the studio as his personal workspace until his death in 1957.
 In 1965, it was saved from possible demolition by his children.
 The Charles Sumner Greene Studio is listed on the Carmel Inventory Of Historic Resources.